couchbase/query/docs/n1ql-preview-model.md

 features sometimes called "object-relational."
 But these additions were outside the relational model, and the resulting combination lacked the coherence and completeness of a data model designed from inception to avoid these limitations.
-The next section presents that data model.
+The next section presents such a data model.

-### Couchbase data model and non-first normal form
+### N1QL data model and non-first normal form

-The Couchbase data model is non-first normal form (N1NF) with first-class nesting and domain-oriented normalization.
-As N1NF, the Couchbase data model is also a proper superset and generalization of the relational model.
+The N!QL data model is non-first normal form (N1NF) with first-class nesting and domain-oriented normalization.
+As N1NF, the N1QL data model is also a proper superset and generalization of the relational model.
 Let us examine each of its qualities.

 #### Non-first normal form (N1NF)